bharath969/Bank-customer-Churning-prediction/README.md

 > * ensorBoard was used to monitor the training process, and callbacks were added for early stopping and performance tracking.

 ### Evaluation Metrics
-* The model achieved an accuracy score of 87% on the test set, which indicates reasonable performance for predicting customer churn.
+* The model achieved an accuracy score of 87% accuracy on the test set, which indicates reasonable performance for predicting customer churn.

-## 4.Conclusions
+## 4. Conclusions
 This project demonstrates the use of  artificial neural network (ANN)  to predict customer churn in a banking environment.
 The model's ability to predict churn with a high degree of accuracy(87%) allows banks to focus on retention strategies for at-risk customers.
 Further improvements could involve refining the model architecture, experimenting with more complex models, and incorporating additional customer features for enhanced accuracy.